Pshy0/pshy_merge/README.md

  - `--disabled-modules`: Next specified modules will be manually disabled by default.
 They can be enabled in-game with `!enablemodule <module_name>` or by enabling modules that depends on them.
  - `--direct-modules`: The next modules are not enabled when they are dependencies for enabled modules.
 They can be manually or directly enabled or disabled.
  - `--indirect-modules` (default): The next modules are automatically enabled when they are dependencies of enabled modules.
+ - `--reference-locals` Adds accessors to locals.
+See `pshy.debug.glocals`.
+Use `!ls ~/module.name/~` to list locals and `!ls/set ~/module.name/local_name` to access.
+Locals must be on their own line.
+ - `--minify-comments`: Removes comments from the output script (keep the header).
+ - `--minify-spaces`: Removes unnecessary spaces from the output (keep line returns).
+ - `--minify`: Equivalent to `--minify-comments --minify-spaces`.
+ - `--minify-unreadable`: Removes unnecessary new lines plus `--minify`.
+ - `--minify-strings`: Creates a string index when this saves size (not implemented yet).

 Example to compile `pshy.essentials_plus` and output the result to your clipboard:
 ```bash